alexvoss/torshi-examples/README.md

 recognize step definitions.

-Unfortunately, the alternative of using [behave-cucumber-matcher] does not work with the developer version of Behave, which would mean not using "Rules."
+Unfortunately, the alternative of using [behave-cucumber-matcher] does not work with the developer version of Behave, which would mean not using `Rule`.
 Its use also does not lead to step definitions being matched by the VSCode extension.
 So, positional step parameters it is for the moment.